4 Days in Croatia: The Best Itineraries & How to Plan Them

 Start your party in Split!

-No one parties like the Croatians and this Split and the island of Hvar itinerary will prove it to you.
+Croatians know how to party, and this Split and the island of Hvar itinerary will prove it to you.

 Next, make your way to one of the city’s best nightclubs.
-It’s not worth getting to a club before midnight in Croatia because people eat later and are slow to make their way out.
+It’s not worth getting to a club before midnight in Croatia because people eat later and are slowto leavet.
 But don’t worry; the clubs don’t close till well into the morning hours anyway, so you’ll have plenty of time to dance.

-There are many clubs to choose from, but check out Mandrach Night Club, Central Club, Vanilla Club, JnBOX Bar, Klub Kocka, and Judino Drvo Club for the best nightlife experience.
+There are many clubs to choose from, but check out Central the Club, Vanilla Club, INBOX Day & Night Bar, Klub Kocka, and Judino Drvo Club for the best nightlife experience.

 Spend two nights in Split, so you get a chance to sleep in on the second day and explore the city before heading back out again.

-The following day, have a bloody mary to help with the hangover and make your way to Hvar
+The following day, have a Bloody Mary to help with the hangover, then head to Hvar.

 It’s worth spending two days here.
 If you’re on the island to party, stay in Hvar Town.
 It’s the biggest and busiest of the island’s towns, so you’re guaranteed the best atmosphere.